IncredibleLego/GoPong/README.md

 - Update and draw for the 3 will be in common except for the shown data and title
 - Turn highscoreSelected in bool: menu or not menu?

+- Highscores must be saved at the end of the match to avoid create many new records when the match is one
+- Really highscores

+- All highscores in one page?
+If yes how to change that

+- Highscores shouldn't be saved at every point.
+Variable "last highscore" to save and save when you exit/game crashes

 ### POPUPS:
 - Add mouse managment in popup
 - Remove all magic numbers from popup, make it adapt to all options inserted

 ## PERFORMANCE:
 - Create a static image for background (ex the net or the title) to avoid drawing it in every frame

+### HARD/USELESS FEATURES

+- Making unable to click on an option in the menu if the mouse isn't on it (the click is handled in the scene and not in the menu, it is hard to implement and pretty useless)
+- Enabling mouse selection in optionmenu (really hard, should check if it's exactly on the arrows and increase/decrease according to that, could work but pretty hard)

+INSERISCI UN EASTER EGG